 Books & Bytes Teen Book Club

 Books & Bytes is a book club just for teens in grades 7-12.
-Join us for a lively discussion via Discord on the last Monday every month at 6pm.
-Please email Emily at firstname.lastname@example.org for an invitation to our Discord channel.
-Upcoming book club dates are below.
+Join us for a lively discussion via Discord on the last Monday every other month at 6pm.
+New readers are always welcome.
+Pick up a copy of the book at the library.
+Registration required.